The 5 Thresholds

 5 Thresholds Training Materials

-Help your community grow in the thresholds.
+Help your community grow in friendship evangelism.

 Training PPT